 Antiangiogenic therapy—A type of drug that helps to starve tumor cells by stopping the growth of the blood vessels that feed them

-Tumor Treating Fields (TTFields)—Low-intensity electric fields that may slow or stop cancer cells from multiplying and may cause them to die.
+Optune - When turned on, it creates low-intensity electric fields called Tumor Treating Fields, or TTFields that may slow or stop cancer cells from multiplying and may cause them to die.
 TTFields are delivered through a wearable, portable, FDA-approved device called Optune

 If you or your loved one is experiencing recurrent GBM, this may be the first time hearing of Optune.
 Your doctor may have even given you the choice between Optune and another round of chemotherapy.
 You can learn more about the benefits and side effects of Optune here.